See Where You Stand

 Introducing the AI Proficiency Assessment

-Your candidates use AI every day.
+Your people use AI every day.
 Now you can measure how well.

-The only hiring assessment that measures practical AI proficiency — how people actually work with AI tools, not which one they've memorised.
-Scenario-based.
+The only scenario-based assessment that measures practical AI proficiency: how people actually work with AI tools, not which one they've memorized.
+Use it to screen candidates or benchmark your current team.
 Tool-agnostic.
 Built on peer-reviewed research, not a proprietary framework.

 Tool-Agnostic